lulupac/pocketworkers/README.md

 pool.stop()
 ```
 By default, it uses the `threading` module to spawn workers.
+Here, the `multiprocessing` module is used.

 You can also use a context manager and `map` method for a little bit less hassle: